Me Voy Enamorando

-"Me Voy Enamorando" (English: I'm Falling in Love), is a song performed by Venezuelan duo Chino & Nacho for their studio album Radio Universo (2015).
+"Me voy Enamorando" (English: I'm Falling in Love), is a song performed by Venezuelan duo Chino & Nacho for their studio album Radio Universo (2015).
 A remix featuring the vocals of Farruko was released on March 10, 2015 by Machete Music and serves as the third single from the album.
 A music video, directed by Nuno Gómez, was filmed for the remix version in a neighborhood in Venezuela.

 In 2018, Esteban from Kids United made a cover of this song.

 Critical reception

-In their list of the 25 best songs of 2015, Billboard writers placed "Me Voy Enamorando" at number 17, writing "[T]his song was a smash.
+In their list of the 25 best songs of 2015, Billboard writers placed "Me estoy Enamorando" at number 17, writing "[T]his song was a smash.
 What got to us was the mix of tropical and pop, not to mention romance and dance.
 The duo's tale of budding romance struck a universal chord, and bringing rapper Farruko in as a guest gave it just the right touch of edge."